-Reference in D 11: 2004 Standard referred to in D 11: 2004 Present Standard as at 8 December 2009 Title and new description of the Standard, and remarks Major technical changes (1993-05) Corr 1 (1993-10) Ed 2.0 (2008-04) This part of IEC 60068 demonstrates the adequacy of specimens to resist dynamic loads without unacceptable degradation of its functional and/or structural integrity when subjected to the specified random vibration test requirements.
+Reference in D 11: 2004 Standard referred to in D 11: 2004 Present standard as at 20 August 2013 Title and new description of the standard, and remarks Major technical changes [12] IEC60068-2-64 (1993-05) Corr.
+1 (1993-10) IEC 60068-2-64 Ed 2.0 (2008-04) Environmental testing - Part 2-64: Tests - Test Fh: Vibration, broadband random and guidance This part of IEC 60068 demonstrates the adequacy of specimens to resist dynamic loads without unacceptable degradation of its functional and/or structural integrity when subjected to the specified random vibration test requirements.
 Broadband random vibration may be used to identify accumulated stress effects and the resulting mechanical weakness and degradation in the specified performance.
 This information, in conjunction with the relevant specification, may be used to assess the acceptability of specimens.
 This standard is applicable to specimens which may be subjected to vibration of a stochastic nature resulting from transportation or operational environments, for example in aircraft, space vehicles and land vehicles.
 It is primarily intended for unpackaged specimens, and for items in their transportation container when the latter may be considered as part of the specimen itself.
 However, if the item is packaged, then the item itself is referred to as a product and the item and its packaging together are referred to as a test specimen.
 This standard may be used in conjunction with IEC 60068-2-47:2005, for testing packaged products.
 If the specimens are subjected to vibration of a combination of random and deterministic nature resulting from transportation or real life environments, for example in aircraft, space vehicles and for items in their transportation container, testing with pure random may not be sufficient.
-See IEC 60068-3-8:2003 for estimating the dynamic vibration environment of the specimen and based on that, selecting the appropriate test method. and replaces the first edition, published in 1993, and constitutes a technical revision.
+See IEC 60068-3-8:2003 for estimating the dynamic vibration environment of the specimen and based on that, selecting the appropriate test method.
+This second edition cancels and replaces the first edition, published in 1993, and constitutes a technical revision.
 The major changes with regard to the previous edition concern the removal of Method 1 and Method 2, replaced by a single method, and replacement of Annex A with suggested test spectra and removal of Annex C. Also included in this revision is the testing of soft packed specimens.
-[19] IEC 60529 (2001-02) IEC 60529 Corr.1 (2003-01) IEC 60529 Ed.2.1 (2001-02) IEC 60529 Corr.1 (2003-01) IEC 60529 Corr.2 (2007-10) Degrees of protection provided by enclosures (IP Code) This Standard applies to the classification of degrees of protection provided by enclosures for electrical equipment with a rated voltage not exceeding 72.5 kV.
-Both Corr.
-1 and Corr.
-2 apply to French text only
+[13] IEC 60068-2-78 (2001-08) Environmental testing - Part 2-78: Tests - Test Cab: Damp heat, steady state IEC 60068-2-78 Ed.
+2.0 (2012-10) Environmental testing - Part 2-78: Tests - Test Cab: Damp heat, steady state IEC This part of IEC 60068 establishes a test method for determining the ability of components or equipment to withstand transportation, storage and use under conditions of high humidity.
+The object of this standard is to investigate the effect of high humidity at constant temperature without condensation on a specimen over a prescribed period.
+It is applicable to small equipment or components as well as large equipment, and can be applied to both heat-dissipating and non-heat-dissipating specimens.
+This second edition cancels and replaced the first edition, published in 2001 and constitutes a technical revision.
+This edition includes editorial and format changes with respect to the previous edition: [14] IEC 60068-3-1 Ed 1.0 (1974-01) IEC 60068-3-1 Ed 2.0 (2011-08) Environmental testing - Part 3-1: Supporting documentation and guidance - Cold and dry heat tests The major changes with regard to the previous edition are as